-- The Government to re-examine the grant scheme and college fees of €3,000 per year. - Core funding for community education - if we are serious as a society about meeting the needs of our citizens. - Establishment of an education taskforce to carry out a critical analysis of our current educational system, a taskforce which is representative of all educational and skills providers and to include an analysis of the availability and accessibility of community education to ensure that issues of disadvantage and inequalities are adequately addressed across the board.
+- funds but also lack of funding that allow spending on anything other than direct costs. - Establishment of an education taskforce to carry out a critical analysis of our current educational system, a taskforce which is representative of all educational and skills providers and to include an analysis of the availability and accessibility of community education to ensure that issues of disadvantage and inequalities are adequately addressed across the board.